jakevdp/2013_fall_ASTR599/Syllabus.md

   + The IPython notebook: sharing and collaborating on research

-- 10:00am - 11:00am : Built-in variables and types in Python:
+- 10:00am - 11:00am : Basic Training: Types, Variables, Calculations, and Flow

   + Example script: extracting data from a csv file